-Good Manufacturing Standards for Medical Cannabis
+Good Manufacturing Practice for Medical Cannabis

 The best known pharmaceutical manufacturing standard is GMP, or Good Manufacturing Practice.
-GMP is appropriate when working with standardised pharmacuetical compounds, but to apply these quality standards to cannabis from seed to sale, we need a full system for quality assurance that takes into account the natural variation of the plant and industry practices.
+GMP is appropriate when working with standardised pharmaceutical compounds, but to apply these quality standards to cannabis from seed to sale, we need a full system for quality assurance that takes into account the natural variation of the plant and industry practices.

 Together these standards are known as Good Practices, or GxP.
-At Rhizo Sciences we call them Good Cannabis Practices
+At Rhizo Sciences we call them Good Cannabis Practices.

 GxP for Medical Cannabis, Hemp and CBD